Michael Hastings (journalist): Controversy over alleged foul play

 Soon after Hastings's death, questions were raised about the crash that took his life.

 Former U.S. National Coordinator for Security, Infrastructure Protection, and Counter-terrorism Richard A. Clarke said that what is known about the crash is "consistent with a car cyber attack."
 He was quoted as saying: "There is reason to believe that intelligence agencies for major powers—including the United States—know how to remotely seize control of a car.
-So if there were a cyber attack on [Hastings's] car — and I'm not saying there was, I think whoever did it would probably get away with it."
+So if there were a cyber attack on [Hastings'] car — and I'm not saying there was, I think whoever did it would probably get away with it."

 The day before the crash, Hastings indicated that he believed he was being investigated by the Federal Bureau of Investigation.
-In an email to colleagues, Hastings said that he was "onto a big story", that he needed to "go off the radar", and that the FBI might interview them.
+In an email to colleagues, Hastings said that he was "onto a big story", that he needed to "go off the radar", and that the FBI might interview said colleagues.
 WikiLeaks announced that Hastings had also contacted Jennifer Robinson, one of his lawyers, a few hours prior to the crash, and the LA Weekly reported that he was preparing new reports on the CIA at the time of his death.

 The FBI released a statement denying that Hastings was ever under investigation by the agency.
 According to the alternative newspaper LA Weekly, his neighbor Jordanna Thigpen said that Hastings came to her apartment after midnight and urgently asked to borrow her Volvo, saying he was afraid to drive his own car.
 However, Thigpen declined.